oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

    ![Deploy Spatial Studio](images/mp-05.png)

 6. Select the availability domain having quota, as you identified in Task 1.
 Select the Always Free shape **VM.Standard.E2.1.Micro**.
-If you have available cloud credits or a paid account you may select a paid shape instead.
+If you have available cloud credits or a paid account, you may select a paid shape instead.

    ![Deploy Spatial Studio](images/mp-06.png)